 From the clever search features to the swiping commands to the familiar conversation view, there's a lot to like about Google's flagship email app.
-Delve into the settings page for your account to set which types of message trigger a notification on your device and the sync period.
+Delve into the settings page for your account to set which types of messages trigger a notification on your device and the sync period.

 Microsoft is working hard at upping its email game (and its mobile apps across the board) and Outlook is further evidence of that.
 It looks the part, brings you all the features you're likely to need, and can sort your incoming messages into varying levels of importance on your behalf.

-OneDrive and your Outlook calendar are integrated so it's perfect for Microsoft users (though other accounts are supported too).
+OneDrive and your Outlook calendar are integrated, so it's perfect for Microsoft users (though other accounts are supported too).
 The Focused tab shows the most significant emails first and there are quick filtering options to help you sift through large numbers of messages easily.

 Yahoo Mail is also one of the most popular e-mail management apps and allows you not only to read and send emails, but also to take a look at the latest news through the dedicated section.
 As with Gmail, the Yahoo app will also allow you to register different email accounts, including Outlook and Google accounts.